Hire in Sweden

 Employer Social Security Contributions – The social security system in Sweden is comprised of several elements:

-Swedish social security contributions are payable by the employer at a rate of 31.42 percent of the employed personnel’s gross salary.
-There are no upper limits in respect of employer contributions.
+Swedish social security contributions are payable by the employer at a rate of 31.42% of the employed personnel’s gross salary.
+There are no upper limits in respect to employer contributions.

 It is important to note that there is a two-tier pension system in Sweden.
-The state pension is financed with a 10.21% contribution from social security, but employers must also pay a minimum contribution of 4.5% of base salary to an employee’s occupational pension plan
+The state pension is financed with a 10.21% contribution from social security.
+However, employers must also pay a minimum contribution of 4.5% of base salary to an employee’s occupational pension plan

 The employers’ contributions are calculated as a percentage of the total sum of salary and benefits in a year.
 Rates for 2020 are: